apache/drill/_docs/query-data/query-a-file-system/009-querying-avro-files.md

 ---
 title: "Querying Avro Files"
-date: 2016-11-21 22:14:43 UTC
+date: 2019-04-16
 parent: "Querying a File System"
 ---

 The Avro format is experimental at this time.
 There are known issues when querying Avro files.
-Please reference [JIRA](https://issues.apache.org/jira/browse/DRILL/component/12328941/?selectedTab=com.atlassian.jira.jira-projects-plugin:component-summary-panel) for more information.